vicenteg/vicenteg.github.io/_posts/2016-06-15-user-homes-in-mapr.md

 Now, when you create a volume for a user and specify an accountable entity, they'll automatically be subject to the default entity quota, unless you change it.

-As an example, if we create user `fred`'s homw, and immediately show the entity information, we see that Fred's got an entity quota of 1048576MB, or 1TB.
+As an example, if we create user `fred`'s home, and immediately show the entity information, we see that Fred's got an entity quota of 1048576MB, or 1TB.

 ```